 History of the Deutsche Eiche

-The Deutsche Eiche has always had a very diverse clientele.
-Traders from the Great Market Hall, butchers from the slaughterhouse down south, prostitutes under the control of their female pimp called Napoleon and several artists all belonged to the Eiche crowd.
-In 1921-23, Adolf Hitler was also a regular, who, according to gossip, was a great fan of the male dancers at the nearby Gärtnerplatztheater, who would also meet up here.
-There is much evidence that Hitler himself may have been a closeted homosexual and that he made Paragraph 175 even more stringent only to silence the repeatedly arising gossip about his sexual orientation.
-Many ended up as early as 1934 in prison or in concentration camps (having to wear a pink triangle), due to complaints filed with the police.
+The Deutsche Eiche has always had a diverse clientele.
+Traders from the Great Market Hall, butchers from the slaughterhouse to the south, prostitutes working for a madam called Napoleon, and several artists were all part of the ‘Eiche crowd’.
+From 1921 to 1923, it was also said to be a favourite haunt of Adolf Hitler, reputedly a great fan of the male dancers of the nearby Gärtnerplatz Theatre, who would also meet up here.
+There is much evidence that Hitler himself may have been a closeted homosexual.
+Some say that he tightened the already severe Section 175 of the Criminal Code in order to silence the continued rumours about his sexual orientation.
+As early as 1934, many gay men were incriminated and ended up in prison or in concentration camps, where they had to wear a pink triangle.

-Origins of the hotel
+The origins of the hotel

-The history of the building as a hotel began in 1928: it was back then that the first two rooms out of today’s thirty-six were let to overnight guests.
-By the end of the war, the hotel had already had twenty-five rooms, however with a very low level of comfort.
-This low level of quality was here to stay until the early 90s.
-At the time when the new owners bought the premises, the rooms could hardly be let even during the Oktoberfest, as nobody wanted to share a bathroom with others on the same floor.
-Today, the Deutsche Eiche is a design hotel, fulfilling many criteria of the four- and five-star categories.
-Nevertheless, to achieve these categories, more large rooms and suites would have to be built.
-Our hotel has a „three-star superior“ designation and was the first hotel in Munich to win the German reality show „Mein himmlisches Hotel“(My heavenly hotel).
+The building’s history as a hotel began in 1928, when the first two rooms (of our current thirty-six) were booked by overnight guests.
+By the end of the war, the hotel already had twenty-five rooms, albeit with an extremely low level of comfort, and the quality remained low until the early 90s.
+When the new owners bought the property, almost no one wanted to book a room – even during Oktoberfest – as nobody wanted to share a bathroom with other guests on the same floor.
+Today, the Deutsche Eiche is a stylish independent hotel that fulfils many of the criteria of both the four-star and five-star categories.
+However, to achieve this higher standard, we would have to build more large rooms and suites.
+As a ‘three-star superior’ hotel, we were the first hotel in Munich to win the German reality show Mein himmlisches Hotel (‘My Heavenly Hotel’).